Dry bag: Construction

+The opening is often a "roll-top", consisting of two firm strips which can be folded over a few times and secured by connecting both ends with a side release buckle to form a loop.

 Sizes

 A large range of sizes are available, ranging from small bags large enough for a camera or smartphone to mid-size bags large enough for a sleeping bag, to large bags big enough for several sleeping bags and a folded tent.